 A SWOT analysis for your B2B marketing automation strategy

-If you were creating a SWOT for your marketing automation strategy, a weakness is that you’re underutilizing the functions in the platform.
+If you were creating a SWOT for your marketing automation for B2B strategy, a weakness is that you’re underutilizing the functions in the platform.
 This could be not setting up account, demographic, and behavior-based segmentation for your lists.
 It could be not creating automated nurture programs based on those new segmented lists so that you are nurturing decision-makers, influencers, tire kickers, and folks wanting to buy today all differently.

 One of the biggest threats to your marketing automation strategy is not using the product or integrating it with your CRM so that you fail to connect your marketing efforts with sales and see the return on that investment.
 Another threat could be locking yourself into an all-in-one vendor technology stack that isn’t motivated to innovate or address your specific needs.

 Great work on completing your SWOT for your marketing automation setup or for whatever you choose to examine.
 Now go stretch your legs for a moment, grab a coffee, and return with your analyst hat on.
 Look at your list and see what stands out.
 Circle the big-ticket items.
 Draw lines and correlations between the quadrants.
 Jot notes in the margins.
 Brainstorm – ideas big and small.